Djo2Rio/Cartography/README.md

 Now you can go back to Neo4j and click on Open.
 A window will appear and you should see the result of this cartography of Planete Solidaire.

+## :rotating_light: Please note that you don't need to normalize the files, the programm will do it by itself.
 # Advanced tutorial

 If you are on linux you can run the project by typing ```python3 -m venv tutorial-env```, `source tutorial-env/bin/activate`, ` python -m pip install -r requirements.txt` in the terminal where the folder cartography is while Neo4j is running and after that you can launch the cartography with :